keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

     ~pp_sep:(fun ppf () -> fprintf ppf sep) pp_item
 ```

+* * *

 > This `pp_print_list`… I guess it stands for "pretty print print list"?
 > Well… long story short: Format predates the module system in OCaml (or Caml Light, should I say?).
-> Back then, when you loaded a module, you got all the functions in it, so it was a good practice to have a prefix for each function, like you do in C.
+> Back then when you loaded a module, you got all the functions in it, so it was a good practice to have a prefix for each function, like you do in C.
 >
 > Though, they did rename `list_length` to `List.length` at some point…

 ## Let Example

-Now, for our main example, we will be writing pretty printers for comma-separated lists with brackets for delimiters.
+Now for our main example, we will be writing pretty printers for comma-separated lists with brackets for delimiters.
 We will use this nested list to illustrate the different approaches:

 ```ocaml